Corps of Army Air Defence: List of Units

+Current equipment

-Director General
+Director Generals

-The office of "Director General of Corps of Army Air Defence" serves as the general headquarters to the corps.
+The office of Director General of Corps of Army Air Defence serves as the general headquarters to the corps.
 The position was first created when the Corps of Army Air Defence was bifurcated from the Regiment of Artillery on 10 January 1994.
 The post is generally held by a three-star general.
 It was first held by Lieutenant General PK Pahwa.
-The present DG is Lieutenant General AP Singh, AVSM, who assumed the office on 3 December 2019.
 Individual AAD Brigades, Regiments and Battalions come under operational command and control of the Army Corps, Divisions and Brigades that they are a part of.

 President’s Colours

 The President of India Mr Ram Nath Kovind awarded the President’s Colours to the Corps of Army Air Defence at Gopalpur Military Station on 28 September 2019 on completion of 25 years as an independent arm.